SPARQL Web Pages - User Guide

 </div>

-Note that there are other mechanisms of creating plug-in behavior.
-Since SWP views are RDF resources which you can query with SPARQL (using GRAPH ui:graph { ... }), you can store extra metadata in your SWP models to identify those component that shall be used as "plug-ins".
+Advanced side bar: Note that there are other mechanisms of creating plug-in behavior.
+Since SWP views are RDF resources which you can query with SPARQL (using GRAPH ui:graph { ... }), you can store extra metadata in your SWP models to identify those components that shall be used as "plug-ins".
 A detailed discussion of these design patterns goes beyond the scope of this document.

 SWP is not limited to creating individual pages or renderings, but is also a framework for creating applications that use linked (RDF) data as their core data models.
 This section covers a range of topics that, taken together, help developers get started with using SWP for the creation of linked data applications consisting of multiple pages.